Danger0101/Blossom_Haven_CI_PP5/README.md

 # Blossom Haven

-Welcome to Burger Blast, where flavor meets delight!
-We're a culinary haven dedicated to crafting unforgettable experiences through sensational bites and impeccable service.
-This is a theoretical burger restaurant based in London, UK.
+Welcome to Blossom Haven, where beauty blooms in every petal!
+We're a floral haven dedicated to crafting unforgettable experiences through exquisite arrangements and impeccable service.
+Based in London, UK, we bring the charm of fresh flowers to your doorstep.

 The site allows users:

--
+- Browse a wide selection of stunning floral arrangements for every occasion
+- To easily place orders for delivery.
+- To create and manage user profiles for a personalized experience.
+- To read and leave reviews on our products and services.
+- To follow us on social media for the latest updates and inspirations.
--
+- And more!

 ---